Podcast and Mad Ninja Skills

 Why a barefoot massage membership site

-When Jeni, Paul, and I started this little business of ours a year ago (happy anniversary to us!) we spent a lot of time visioning and planning how we could make our barefoot massage company different from others.
+When Jeni, Paul, and I started this little business in 2017, and we spent a lot of time visioning and planning how we could make our barefoot massage company different from others.
 Not only in the strokes and how we teach, but in our post-class support.
 A barefoot massage membership site made sense.

 It would be a place for our community to review strokes, download marketing and business materials, ideas on how to better run their massage studio and more.